 Ordway has extensive experience in the African tropics, where she worked on applied conservation projects in marine and forest ecosystems in countries such as Ghana, Madagascar and Equatorial Guinea.
 She studied for her master’s degree in Rwanda and researched forest transitions and sustainable land use in Cameroon for her Ph.D. dissertation at Stanford University.

-Tropical ecosystems play a critical role in informing solutions to climate change, Ordway said.
+Tropical ecosystems play a critical role in informing solutions to climate change.
 Both organizations generate research that contributes to such solutions, Ordway said.

 “Being able to step into a position of leadership is really a dream come true,” Ordway said.
 “I look forward to going beyond research to continue the vision of folks who have been working hard to be a part of future solutions to major challenges like climate change, sustainable development and human health issues.”